Shubham06-op/DeepLink/README.md

-# DeepLink - Municipal Corporation Department Platform
+# DeepLink

 ## Overview
-**DeepLink** is a comprehensive platform designed and developed for municipal corporation departments.
-Built using **HTML**, **CSS**, and **PostgreSQL**, the platform enhances transparency and collaboration by integrating project visibility and tracking features, resulting in an efficiency improvement of **25%**.
+**DeepLink** is a comprehensive platform designed and developed to enhance system efficiency and streamline operations.
+Built using HTML, CSS, and PostgreSQL, the platform improves transparency and collaboration by integrating project visibility and tracking features, resulting in a 25% increase in efficiency.

 ## Features
 - **Project Tracking**: Monitor the progress and status of ongoing projects.